Shared roots for a pathway forward

 Do you accept insurance?

-Currently, we do not accept insurance directly.
-However, many clients use their out-of-network benefits to receive partial reimbursement for sessions.
+For those without currently covered insurances, many clients use their out-of-network benefits to receive partial reimbursement for sessions.
 We recommend checking with your insurance provider to ask:

 Do I have out-of-network mental health benefits?